yusef-okasha97/Automated-Deployment-Nginx/README.md

 The Jenkins pipeline is designed to automate everything to application deployment.
 It performs the following steps:
 1. Trigger the change on the GitHub.
 2. Build Docker images.
-3. Run Docker Compose on VM.
+3. Run Docker Compose on the VM.
 4. Copy index.html to the Nginx Container.
 5.  send the deployment status via Slack.